DavidKrtolica/cmoa_server/README.md

 Using NodeJS and Apollo Server for setting up a GraphQL backend with a PostgreSQL database.

-Hosting done via Render (https://render.com/)
-Frontend can be found at https://github.com/geor1812/art_repo
+Hosting done via Render (https://render.com/), frontend can be found at https://github.com/geor1812/art_repo